Phil Everly: Solo work

 Phil sang backup for Roy Wood's 1975 album Mustard and two songs for Warren Zevon's 1976 self-titled album.

 While Zevon was part of Phil Everly's back-up band, Phil also suggested the title and subject matter for Zevon's breakthrough hit single "Werewolves of London".

 Phil recorded more frequently, but with no chart success until the 1980s.
 He wrote "Don't Say You Don't Love Me No More", for the 1978 Clint Eastwood comedy film, Every Which Way but Loose, in which he performed it as a duet with the film's co-star Sondra Locke.
 Phil also wrote "One Too Many Women In Your Life" for the 1980 sequel, Any Which Way You Can, and played in the band which backed Locke.

 In 1983, Phil had UK success as a solo artist with the album Phil Everly, recorded mainly in London.
-Musicians on the LP included Dire Straits guitarist Mark Knopfler, Rockpile and Dire Straits drummer Terry Williams, and keyboard player Pete Wingfield.
-The track "She Means Nothing to Me", written and composed by John David Williams and featuring Cliff Richard as co-lead vocalist, was a UK Top 10 hit, and "Louise", written and composed by Ian Gomm, reached the Top 50 in 1983.
+Musicians on the LP included Dire Straits guitarist Mark Knopfler, former Rockpile and Dire Straits drummer Terry Williams, and keyboard player Pete Wingfield.
+The track "She Means Nothing to Me”, written and composed by John David Williams and featuring Cliff Richard as co-lead vocalist, was a UK Top 10 hit, and "Louise", written and composed by Ian Gomm, reached the Top 50 in 1983.

 In 1990, Phil recorded a duet with the Dutch singer René Shuman.
 "On Top of the World" was written and composed by Phil, who appeared in the music video they recorded in Los Angeles.
 The selection appeared on Shuman's album, Set the Clock on Rock.